grafana/k6-docs/docs/sources/next/javascript-api/k6-crypto/md4.md

 ---
 title: 'md4( input, outputEncoding )'
 description: 'Use MD4 to hash input data.'
-excerpt: 'Use MD4 to hash input data.'
+description: 'Use MD4 to hash input data.'
 weight: 04
 ---